Effect of Turbulent Kinetic Helicity on Diffusive beta effect for Large Scale Dynamo: Theoretical approach

 To find \(\alpha\) and \(\beta\), we can either use direct substitution or apply a simple trick.
 Here,we introduce the simple method.
 By multiplying Eq.~(\ref{Em1}) by 2 and subtracting it from Eq.~(\ref{Hm1}), we obtain the equation for \(\overline{H}_M - 2\overline{E}_M\).
 Conversely, by adding them, we can derive another equation for \(\overline{H}_M + 2\overline{E}_M\).
 Then, we can proceed to derive the desired expressions:

 Compared to conventional approaches, \(\alpha\) and \(\beta\) are functions of only the magnetic helicity and magnetic energy associated with the large-scale magnetic field \(\overline{B}\).
 Analytically, these representations can be applied to Eqs.~(\ref{Hm1}) and (\ref{Em1}) to yield consistent results.
 However, we also need to verify them with numerically simulated results before applying them to real data.
 To obtain profiles, a data set of \(\overline{E}_M(t)\) and \(\overline{H}_M(t)\) from direct numerical simulations is required, with time intervals.
 We used an approximation such as \(\Delta \overline{E}_M/\Delta t \sim (\overline{E}_M(t_n) - \overline{E}_M(t_{n-1}))/ (t_n - t_{n-1})\).
 The \(\alpha\) and \(\beta\) profiles shown in Fig.~\ref{f1} and other figures were generated using this method.
-The below is our partial IDL code script related to this calculation:

-Here, `spec\_mag', `spechel\_mag' are from pencil\_code power spectrum data for magnetic energy and magnetic helicity in Fourier space.
+The IDL script we used is presented in the Appendix.